lgreco/cdp/docs/source/shared/groundRules.rst

 Be proactive
 ++++++++++++

 In my experience, the single most common cause of poor performance in any course is when students are not proactive.
-When you are proactive you can recognize and address any issues with your courses.
-And learning to be proactive is one of the most valuable skills you can acquire in college.
+When you are proactive you can recognize and address any issues with your courses, while you have time to do something about it.
+Learning to be proactive is one of the most valuable skills you can acquire in college.

 Here's how you can be proactive, so you can succeed in this coure.